Health Savings Accounts (HSA's)

 - Unused savings can be carried forward to future years.
 Those who qualify for Medicare cannot make any additional contributions to an HSA, but they can withdraw the money without incurring a 20% tax penalty for withdrawals that are not used to pay for qualified medical expenses.
 However, ordinary income taxes will still be assessed for any distributions that are not used to pay for qualified medical expenses.

-- If the HSA account owner dies before using up all of the money, then the remaining amount can be transferred to a surviving spouse, who can then use it for any purpose.
+- If the HSA account owner dies before using up all the money, then the remaining amount can be transferred to a surviving spouse, who can then use it for any purpose.

 - Most HSAs offer debit cards for spending, allowing accurate records to be kept.